ionic-team/ionic-site/docs/v2/nightly/api/components/nav/NavController/index.md

 * Returns:
-  <code>Component</code> Returns the first component view in the current stack
+  <code>Component</code> Returns the first component page in the current stack